HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

   )
 }}

-## Servicewoker library Metrics
+## Service worker libraries

-There are many cases, where the serviceworkers would need many libraries as dependencies, may it be external dependencies or the application's internal dependencies that are fetched to the serviceworker via `importScripts` API, in this section we will look into stats on such libraries.
+There are many cases, where the service workers use libraries as dependencies, be it external dependencies or the application's internal dependencies.
+These are usually fetched to the service worker via `importScripts` API, in this section we will look into stats on such libraries.

 ### Popular import scripts